 Spills in coastal waters that are less than 30 feet should be handled with care.
 This is due to the fact that oil spills can easily impact the entire ecosystem including kelp, seagrass beds, and corals.
 In this instance, oil can be burned off or even recovered by skimmers.
 The use of dispersants is highly discouraged since the shallower portion of the ecosystem can be affected by dispersed oil.

 Mudflats, Mangroves, And Salt Marshes

 These environments tend to fall into the most sensitive habitat.
 This is due to the fact that mangroves and marshes are the most productive ecosystems in the world since they are the ultimate breeding ground for important species.
-However, response equipment isn’t used since they have the potential to cause serious damages to the environment.
+However, machine response equipment shouldn’t be used since it has the potential to cause serious damage to the environment.

 Cleanup efforts are usually focused on using sorbents, vacuums, and bioremediation.
 Berms are also used but must be handled with care.
-However, in some cases, dispersants can be used if they do not possess threats to the environment.
+In some cases, dispersants may be used if they do not possess threats to the environment.